laravel/docs/mail.md

 ### Driver Prerequisites

 The API based drivers such as Mailgun and Mandrill are often simpler and faster than SMTP servers.
-Al of the API drivers require that the Guzzle HTTP library be installed for your application.
+All of the API drivers require that the Guzzle HTTP library be installed for your application.
 You may install Guzzle to your project by adding the following line to your `composer.json` file:

 	"guzzlehttp/guzzle": "~5.3|~6.0"